 1870, pear wood, sharkskin and brass-wire inlay, iron fittings, Kangwha Island, Kyung Ki Do Province.
 23.75″w, 10.5″d, 12.5″h.

 Kangwha Island off the west coast of South Korea was a political prison colony for the Kingdom of Korea for 2000 years.
-This is a box found on a political prison colony after the Japanese Occupation by a missionary doctor who went there to treat the sick and dying.
-Furniture was not treasured by the elite class or the government at that era, so for his work, he was allowed to take anything the prisoners left behind.
+This is a box found on the prison colony after the Japanese Occupation by an American missionary doctor who went there to treat the sick and dying.
+Furniture was not treasured by the elite class or the government at that era, so for his work, he was allowed to take any furniture the prisoners left behind.